jsm-apps/JSM-Burp-Assist/README.md

 # Open to job offers

-I am currently looking for a job, if you have a job opening regarding AI/Pentesting, please reach out via my Linkedin - https://www.linkedin.com/in/michael-minchinton-2a5091273/
+I am currently looking for a job.
+If you have a job opening regarding AI or Pentesting, please reach out via my Linkedin - https://www.linkedin.com/in/michael-minchinton-2a5091273/